 The best cordless hedge trimmer is safe, effective and easy to use.
 Hedges define beautiful garden boundaries.
 Plus, they encourage wildlife into the garden.
 However, most hedges require a decent trim several times a year.
-What’s great, is that you can take the hassle out of keeping your hedges and bushes in shape with the best cordless hedge trimmer that’s safe and easy to use.
+What’s great, is that you can take the hassle out of keeping your hedges and bushes in shape with the best cordless hedge trimmer – they’re safe, quick and easy to use.

 Battery type, size, weight, noise, usability, tooth gap and safety features are the seven key criteria we use to define the best hedge trimmers.